 Director, Healthforce Center, University of California, San Francisco

-Sunita Mutha, MD, FACP, is Director of Healthforce Center at UCSF, and a professor of medicine and internist at the University of California, San Francisco.
-As Director of Healthforce Center, Dr. Mutha leads efforts in interprofessional leadership training and workforce research to ensure more effective health care delivery.
-Dr. Mutha is a nationally recognized expert in health workforce training and cultural competence curriculum development.
-She served on the Joint Commission’s Expert Advisory Panel guiding the development of hospital standards for culturally competent, patient-centered care; the National Quality Forum’s Cultural Competence Steering Committee; and the board of directors for Brown and Toland Medical Group, a comprehensive, multi-specialty independent practice association.
+Sunita Mutha, MD, FACP, is an internist and Director of Healthforce Center at UC San Francisco, as well as a professor of medicine.
+At Healthforce Center, Sunita leads efforts in interprofessional leadership training and workforce research to ensure more effective health care delivery.
+Sunita is a nationally recognized expert in health workforce training and cultural competence curriculum development.
+She served on the Joint Commission’s Expert Advisory Panel guiding the development of hospital standards for culturally competent, patient-centered care; the National Quality Forum’s Cultural Competence Steering Committee; and the Board of Directors for Brown and Toland Medical Group, a comprehensive, multi-specialty independent practice association.

 |Marian Mulkey, Board Secretary

 Marian Mulkey is an independent consultant focused on strategic philanthropy and health policy.
-From 1999-2016 she held progressively responsible positions at the California Health Care Foundation (CHCF) in roles that involved learning, evaluation, and impact assessment; support for California’s implementation of the federal Affordable Care Act; informing efforts to expand coverage and improve access to health care; and analysis of California’s uninsured population and health insurance markets.
+From 17 years she held progressively responsible positions at the California Health Care Foundation in roles that involved learning, evaluation and impact assessment; support for California’s implementation of the federal Affordable Care Act; informing efforts to expand coverage and improve access to health care; and analysis of California’s uninsured population and health insurance markets.
 Early in her career Marian worked for Kaiser Permanente, in county and federal government agencies, and in academic settings.

 Chief Executive Officer, Small Business Majority